GaiaNet-AI/docs/docs/creator-guide/finetune/llamacpp.md

 ## Get the base model

 We are going to use Meta's Llama2 chat 13B model as the base model.
-Note that we are using a Q5 quantitized GGUF model file directly to save computing resources.
+Note that we are using a Q5 quantized GGUF model file directly to save computing resources.
 You can use any of the Llama2 compatible GGUF models on Hugging Face.

 ```
 cd .. # change to the llama.cpp directory